-Orange County Dual-Diagnosis and Addiction Treatment
+Orange County Dual-Diagnosis Rehab and Addiction Treatment

 What Are Common Conditions Associated With a Dual-Diagnosis?

-Why Is Treatment Necessary?
+Why Is Dual-Diagnosis Treatment Necessary?

 As a result, a person who has co-occurring disorders cannot put off the treatment of their drug addiction while seeking treatment for their mental illness, nor can they postpone treatment of their illness until after completing drug rehab if they desire a successful recovery.